Deepen AI - Enterprise

 • Bottom padding: The distance from the bottom-most side of the board to the bottom-most corner point in meters.
 Corresponds to the bottom red line in the preview.

-• On ground: Enable this if the checkerboard is placed on the ground.
-Also, the point cloud has the ground points in the scene around the checkerboard placement.
+• On ground: Enable this if the checkerboard is placed on the ground and the point cloud has the ground points in the scene around the checkerboard placement.

 • Tilted: Enable this if the checkerboard is tilted.